Informative Path Planning with Guaranteed Estimation Uncertainty: Problem: Informative Path Planning with Guaranteed Estimation Uncertainty

 \section{Problem: Informative Path Planning with Guaranteed Estimation Uncertainty}

-A robot is tasked with monitoring an environmental field (e.g., temperature, radiation, or chemical concentration) over a domain $\mathcal{X}\subset\mathbb{R}^d$, which may be purely spatial or spatio-temporal.
-For planning and evaluation, we discretize $\mathcal{X}$ into a finite set of \emph{evaluation points} $\mathcal{V}=\{x_1,\dots,x_N\}\subset\mathcal{X}$, at which accurate estimates are required.
+\textbf{System Setup:} A robot is tasked with monitoring an environmental field (e.g., salinity, temperature, bathymetry) over a purely spatial or spatio-temporal domain $\mathcal{X} \subset \mathbb{R}^d$.
+For planning and performance evaluation, we define a finite set of \emph{evaluation points} $\mathcal{V} = \{x_1, \dots, x_N\} \subset \mathcal{X}$ where accurate estimates are required.